- TAX INFO

 Describe the business or professional activity that provided your principal source of income reported on line 1.
 If you owned more than one business, you must complete a separate Schedule C for each business.
 Give the general field or activity and the type of product or service.
 If your general field or activity is wholesale or retail trade, or services connected with production services (mining, construction, or manufacturing), also give the type of customer or client.
 For example, “wholesale sale of hardware to retailers” or “appraisal of real estate for lending institutions.”

 Enter on line D the employer identification number (EIN) that was issued to you on Form SS-4.
-Do not enter your SSN.
+Do not enter your SSN on this line.
 Do not enter another taxpayer's EIN (for example, from any Forms 1099-MISC that you received).
 If you do not have an EIN, leave line D blank.

 Enter your business address.
 Show a street address instead of a box number.
 Include the suite or room number, if any.
 If you conducted the business from your home located at the address shown on Form 1040, page 1, you do not have to complete this line.

 Generally, you can use the cash method, accrual method, or any other method permitted by the Internal Revenue Code.
 In all cases, the method used must clearly reflect income.
-Unless you are a qualifying taxpayer or a qualifying small business taxpayer (see the Part III instructions on page C-8), you must use the accrual method for sales and purchases of inventory items.
+Unless you are a qualifying taxpayer or a qualifying small business taxpayer ? (see the Part III instructions), you must use the accrual method for sales and purchases of inventory items.
 Special rules apply to long-term contracts (see section 460 for details).